 Suppose you are watching the news on television during a general election campaign.
-The opening report is a story about today's announcement that the central bank has raised interest rates by a quarter of a percent today to head off future inflation.
+The opening report is a story about today's announcement that the Bank of England has raised interest rates by a quarter of a percent today to head off future inflation.
 The report then moves to an interview with a politician from the governing party with a marginal constituency in an industrial area.
-She says, "The Consumer Price Index has not increased, yet the central bank is restricting growth in the economy, supposedly to fight inflation.
+She says, "The Consumer Price Index has not increased, yet the Bank of England is restricting growth in the economy, supposedly to fight inflation.
 My constituents will want to know why they are going to have to pay more for their mortgages, and why their jobs are being put at risk, and I don't have a good answer.
 I think this is an outrage!"

-- 1. What interest rate did the central bank actually raise?
-Answer: The repo rate. - 2.
-State the central bank's policy in terms of the money supply.
+1. What interest rate did the Bank of England actually raise?

+Answer: The repo rate.

+2. State the Bank of England's policy in terms of the money supply.

-Answer: It decreased the money supply (or lowered its growth rate).
+Answer: They decreased the money supply (or lowered its growth rate).

-3. Why might the central bank raise interest rates before the CPI starts to rise?
+3. Why might the Bank of England raise interest rates before the CPI starts to rise?